benhg/poembot/README.md

 ## License

 PoemBot is offered under an MIT license.
 You are free to use the code for any purpose you choose.
+All poems included are free of copyright.